-Of the 6,000 known earthworm species, among them are the red worm (Lumbricus rebellus) and the tiger worm (Elsenia andrei).
-These species are especially useful for recycling organic matter back into the garden.
-These compost worms, as the name implies, are found exclusively in manure compost piles or in soil heavily laden with decayed animal matter.
+Among the 6,000 known earthworm species are the red worm (Lumbricus rebellus) and the tiger worm (Elsenia andrei).
+These species are beneficial for recycling organic matter back into the garden.
+As the name implies, these compost worms are found exclusively in manure compost piles or soil heavily laden with decayed animal matter.

 Charles Darwin discovered that earthworms eat about half their weight per day.
 They eat pretty much everything that was once alive.
-Feed your worms all your kitchen scraps including crushed egg shells for grit and add soaked cardboard when the bedding gets a little low.
-I just pop the food on top of the bedding and let the worms do their job.
+Feed your worms all your kitchen scraps, including crushed eggshells for grit and add soaked cardboard when the bedding gets a little low.
+I pop the food on top of the bedding and let the worms do their job.

 Can I compost meat scraps?

 Worms can eat meat.
 Their digestive fluids are similar to those of higher animals.
-However adding meat to the worm farm tends to attract carnivores such as rats and cats, so it’s best to avoid this.
-Worms will naturally go to the food that is easier to digest leaving the meat to rot attracting flies and other greeblies.
+However, adding meat to the worm farm attracts carnivores such as rats and cats, so it’s best to avoid this.
+Worms will naturally go to the easier-to-digest food, leaving the meat to rot, attracting flies and other greeblies.

-Bacteria such as E. coli and other fecal pathogens may be contained in a compost bin if contaminated fecal matter is added.
-Dog and cat feaces can be composted but it is not recommended to put this into your food gardens.
-In another article we will explain how to compost pet poo which is a similar method to composting human manure.
+If the contaminated faecal matter is added, bacteria such as E. coli and other faecal pathogens may be contained in a compost bin.
+Dog and cat faeces can be composted, but putting this into your food gardens is not recommended.
+In another article, we will explain how to compost pet poo, which is similar to composting human manure.
 Especially useful if you don’t have access to a local council green bin.

 Positioning your worm farm

-I always top the worm farm up with a little straw.
-This protects the worms from the harsh sun.
+I always top the worm farm up with a bit of straw.
+The straw protects the worms from the harsh sun.
 The lid I used for this farm was a repurposed woven lid.
-Always make sure that your lid has holes/gaps in it to allow ventilation.
-Position your worm farm in the shade either under a tree or on your balcony.
+Always make sure that your cover has holes/gaps in it to allow ventilation.
+Finally, position your worm farm in the shade, either under a tree or on your balcony.

-- If you cut a worm in half you don’t have 2 worms, you have a dead worm.
+- If you cut a worm in half, you don’t have two worms; you have a dead worm.